-Landlord Liaison projects have a collaboration agreement or memoranda of understanding between landlords and the grantee that are not specific to a unit or client.
-This document is a way to clearly articulate the value for landlords of participating in the Landlord Liaison Project, the roles and responsibilities of landlords and the grantee.
-This agreement or MOU does not require the landlord to exclusively rent to the grantee's clients.
-Instead, the landlord may agree to notify the agency of open apartments as they become available or even provide a preference for clients served by the grantee.
+These projects sometimes have a collaboration agreement or a memorandum of understanding between a property owner and the community services provider that are not specific to a unit or client.
+This document is a way to clearly articulate to property owners the value of partnering with the provider as well as the roles and responsibilities of property owners and the community services provider.
+This agreement or MOU does not require the property owner to exclusively rent to the provider's clients.
+Instead, the property owner may agree to notify the agency of open apartments as they become available or give preference to clients served by the grantee.

-Landlord Liaisons can work on behalf of one organization or, ideally, on behalf of the entire local community.
-If agencies other than the grantee are responsible for financial assistance or post-lease support services, there should be an MOU in place with partner agencies.
+The Liaisons can work on behalf of one organization or, ideally, on behalf of the entire local community.
+If an organization other than the one the liaison is working with is responsible for financial assistance or post-lease support services, there should be an MOU in place with that partner organization.